By Mike Miller Updated December 20, 2022

 by: Greg May

 Mike, your article on the Mt.
-Dora hotel was priceless!
+Plymouth hotel was priceless!
 Now this type of material is what your website is all about!

 Our Facebook page has more than 127,538 followers who love off the beaten path Florida: towns, tourist attractions, maps, lodging, food, festivals, scenic road trips, day trips, history, culture, nostalgia, and more.
 We post articles every day.
 Please check it out and if you like it, we would appreciate a "like" from you.

 Florida Back Roads Travel is not affiliated with or endorsed by Backroads, a California-based tour operator which arranges and conducts travel programs throughout the world.